hybridgroup/cylon-audio/README.markdown

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for Audio.
+This repository contains the Cylon adaptor for Audio reproduction capabilities.

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon

 ## Getting Started

-Install the module with: `npm install cylon-audio`
+Install the module with:

-## Examples
+    $ npm install cylon-audio

-## Connecting
+## How to use

+Using the cylon-audio module is pretty easy, pretty much just install the npm module and you are good to go, use it as you would any other device passing along the audio you wish to reproduce.
+See the example below for further details.

 ```javascript
 var Cylon = require('cylon');